Skip to Content

 Red and pink dyed coffee filter with heart shape cut out of the center laying next to the heart cut out.

-Now your coffee filter hearts are ready to be used as decorations or to create a homemade card!
+Now your coffee filter hearts are ready to be used how you’d like!

 Three pink and red coffee filter hearts in a window with snow outside behind them.